About Naysan:

 I was born and raised in New Orleans in a multi-racial Baha’i family.
 While I’m not at all religious myself, I credit my religious upbringing — as well as being half-black/half-Persian in a city that is itself a combination of countless cultures — with my current personal and professional approach to diversity and equity.
 I deeply believe that, in both society and theater, the more voices around the table, the better for all of us.

-After graduation, I moved to Minneapolis where I acted, directed, devised, assisted, did carpentry, tried to figure out what I wanted to do for grad school, and got up really early to bake bagels for Bruegger’s Bagels.
+After college, I moved to Minneapolis where I acted, directed, devised, assisted, did carpentry, tried to figure out what I wanted to do for grad school, and got up really early to bake bagels.
 After two years, I decided that the kind of theater I liked to make, and the way I liked to work, and the artists I liked to work with all were telling me that academia was the right place for me.
 Later, I realized that they were actually telling me that dramaturgy was the right place for me, but I wouldn’t trade the path I took to get here for the world.

 I got my PhD in theater at UC San Diego, in a joint doctoral program with UC Irvine.
 My dissertation was on the adaptation of Shakespeare into visual art.
 While at UCSD, I was able to continue developing my practical work through directing and dramaturgy.

 After graduation, I worked in the development department at La Jolla Playhouse.
-While I’m glad I rarely have to “speak donor” in my current role, I’m tremendously grateful that I know how.
+As I’ve taken on more leadership roles, this experienc in “speaking donor” has proved invaluable.
 It was also a tremendous opportunity to be in the room for some of the best new work development in the country, and engage with top-notch community-based and site-specific theater.

 I’m a father and husband.
 I’m an educator.
 I love hip-hop, comic books, and craft beer.
 I’m afraid of heights.
 I’m a passionate editor and collaborator, and I want nothing more than to help make sure good stories are told well.